octo/librouteros/index.md

 ## License information

-librouteros is distributed under the *ISC License*.
+librouteros is distributed under the [ISC License](https://opensource.org/licenses/ISC).
 The license can also be found in the `COPYING` file in the repository.